Trismegiste/DokudokiBundle/README.md

 use the "WhiteMagic" stage.
 There is automapping but without surprise, your model cannot turn into chaos.

-The magic is : another app, without the model classes, can anyway restore documents with the BlackMagic stage.

 ### Cosmic Balance
 If you need to evolve the model above, you can use "Hoodoo" stage, a "WhiteMagic" stage mixed with some magic from "BlackMagic" stage.
 There is a